SWIR Cameras And Their Applications

 SWIR vs eSWIR vs vSWIR

-Because standard silicon-based sensors are typically sensitive up to 1000 nm only, SWIR cameras require sensors capable of imaging beyond the upper limit of silicon.
-InGaAs (indium gallium arsenide) sensors are conventionally used for SWIR imaging and cover the 900 nm to 1700 nm spectral range with high quantum efficiency (typically > 70%).
+Because standard silicon-based sensors are typically sensitive up to only 1000 nm, SWIR cameras require sensors capable of imaging beyond the upper limit of silicon.
+InGaAs (Indium Gallium Arsenide) sensors are conventionally used for SWIR imaging and cover the 900 nm to 1700 nm spectral range with high quantum efficiency (typically > 70%).
 Recent improvements to InGaAs sensors enable imaging both visible and SWIR (400 nm to 1700 nm using SenSWIR™ technology from Sony©, for example) or beyond the standard 1.7 µm cut-off with extended range solutions up to 2.2 µm.

 To summarize, when it comes to short-wave infrared cameras:

-– SWIR typically corresponds to the 900 – 1700 nm spectral range
+- SWIR typically corresponds to cameras with sensitivity from 900 to 1700 nm.

 - eSWIR or XSWIR or extended range InGaAs refers to cameras with a cut-off beyond 1.7µm; typically 1.9 or 2.2 µm.